Omega97/TinyML_Internship/export_pipeline.md

     --out models/arduino/models/my_tiny_model.h
 ```

-This produces a header in `models/arduino/models/` containing the model as a C byte array (see the script for the exact output format).
+This produces `models/arduino/models/my_tiny_model.h` containing the model as a C byte array (see the script for the exact output format).

 You can now:
 - `#include "my_tiny_model.h"` directly in your `.ino` / `.cpp` files (the data goes into flash).
-- Or extract just the raw binary (`my_tiny_model.ts.pt` or the `.bin` produced by some prepare scripts) and store it on the Wio Terminal's **4 MB external SPI flash** at runtime (better for larger models or when you want to update the model without reflashing firmware).
+- Or extract just the raw binary (`my_tiny_model.ts.pt` or the `.bin` produced by some prepare scripts) and store it on the Wio Terminal's **4 MB external SPI flash** at runtime (better for larger models or when you want to update the model without re-flashing firmware).

 **Scripts that wrap this step:**
 - [scripts/prepare_for_arduino.py](scripts/prepare_for_arduino.py)